 - Indigenization incorporates Indigenous ways of knowing and doing

 Indigenization requires non-Indigenous people to be aware of Indigenous worldviews and to respect that those worldviews are equal to other views.
 Indigenization is about incorporating Indigenous worldviews, knowledge and perspectives into the education system, right from primary grades to universities.

-It must be acknowledged that there is not a homogenous Indigenous worldview, and that each Indigenous nation or community will have their own worldview.
+It must be acknowledged that there is not a homogenous Indigenous worldview and that each Indigenous nation or community will have their own worldview.
 There may be similarities and common points but it is a frequently made assumption that they are all the same.
-Therefore, when an organization, say a school district, makes a commitment to indigenize their curriculum they need consult with the Indigenous community on whose land the schools stand for input on how to incorporate their knowledge and ways of doing into the curriculum.
+Therefore, when an organization, say a school district, makes a commitment to indigenize their curriculum they need to consult with the Indigenous community on whose land the schools stand for input on how to incorporate their knowledge and ways of doing it into the curriculum.

 Both decolonization and indigenization require the cooperation of Indigenous and non-Indigenous people, governments, organizations and institutions.
 We hope this basic explanation provides some food for thought and will inspire you to learn more about decolonization and indigenization.